codefellows/seattle-201d25/class-13-local_storage-ui_ux/lab/README.md

 ### New Bus Mall Technical Goal

-- Give your BusMall app persistence by using local storage to store your voting data!
+- Give your BusMall app persistence by using local storage to store your voting and viewing data!
 The goal is to have all of your data persist through a page refresh or through completely closing the browser.
 That way, the more time you go through the sets of 25 votes, the more the data accumulates and you get a more reliable understanding of which items are popular.

 ## Individual Work